 Learn more about intranet navigation in this blog post: 12 Great Intranet Navigation Examples.

-1. Prioritize company-wide announcements in high-visibility areas, corporate news at the top of the homepage is a classic example.
+1. Prioritize company-wide announcements in high-visibility areas, corporate news at the top of the homepage is a classic design example.

 2. Use distinct sections to segment content effectively and improve readability.
 Organize the homepage into digestible sections using cards, tabs, colored backgrounds, or accordion menus to improve scanability.